That is the fact that the microSD cards you used with the original Switch “cannot be used to save or play software” on the new console.

 |---|---|

-| Six protection features claimed by the manufacturer (waterproof, shockproof, etc.) Peace of mind of being an official Nintendo licensed product | The design is flashy and might be a matter of preference |
+| Six protection features claimed by the manufacturer (waterproof, shockproof, etc.) Peace of mind from being an official Nintendo licensed product | Flashy design may not be for everyone |

 Recommended Ranking for the 512GB Category

-No. 1: Transcend microSD Express 710S
+1st Place: Transcend microSD Express 710S

 | Item | Details |